 Besides, similar to Google PageSpeed Insights, the GTmetrix test also suggests some possible solutions to speed up your e-commerce websites.

 There are more things about GTmextrix that you might be interested in:

-You can create a free account and save up to 20-speed tests, which helps compare testings for different browsers (Chrome/ Firefox), locations, connection types (Cable/ Dial-up), and so on.
+You can create a free account and save up to 20-speed tests, which helps compare testings for different browsers (Chrome/ Firefox), test locations, connection types (Cable/ Dial-up), and so on.

-To conduct the test, you must enter a URL and opt for one of the four available locations: the USA (Texas & California), Australia, and Sweden.
+To conduct the test, you must enter a URL and opt for one of the four available test locations: the USA (Texas & California), Australia, and Sweden.